jcconnects/UFSC-INE5424/doc/README-Tests.md

 # Component Tests Documentation

 This document describes the test suite for UFSC-INE5424 components.
-The tests are designed to verify the functionality of individual components in isolation, treating related components as stubs when necessary.
+The tests are designed to verify the functionality of individual components in isolation, interactions between components, and the entire system functioning together.

 ## Test Organization